 In any case, you should make sure to get your ESA letter with US Service Animals as soon as possible, especially if you plan to travel with your pet.
 You can also learn more about Iowa’s state requirements and regulations for emotional support animals right here.

 How to get an emotional support animal in Iowa

 It is quite easy to get an emotional support animal in Iowa.
 Simply contact US Service Animals to speak with one of our medical professionals.
 They will assess your situation to see if you and your animal qualify.
 If you do, you will be permitted to continue the registration process and receive your ESA letter.
-This letter is very important, as it is required by all airlines in Iowa.
 Even though Iowa state law does not require an ESA letter for housing purposes, it is still necessary, as landlords have the right to request it.

 With US Service Animals, you can talk to a mental health professional and register your emotional support animal quickly.
 Simply follow the steps provided on our website.
 You won’t have to pay anything unless the mental health professional approves your request.
 Then, you will receive your ESA letter, granting you all of the rights and benefits associated with owning an emotional support animal!